Raising funds is one of the toughest parts of starting a startup.

 They asked me to show me our balance sheets for last 1 to 3 years and decided to help with a small amount of 4 to 5 lakh rupees – an unsecured term loan for 3 years.

-This was the first loan I had raised from a bank.
+This was the first unsecured business loan for our startup I raised from a bank.
 Now, these were the times when govt schemes to help startups were none existent (the word startup was still unheard of).

 Today, life is a little easy for startups.